dkgupta2501/voice-android/README.md

-# voice-android
+# Perform Click To Call Android SDK (Cloud Telephony)
-click to call
+_easily integrate android sdk to perform click to call from Mobtexting_